MLAB-project/hid-cp2112/README.md

 hid-cp2112
 ==========

-Silicon Labs HID USB to SMBus master bridge driver.
-Driver should work only with kernel version 3.15+.
-Drivers does not create a new kernel I2C interface in older kernels than 3.15.
+Silicon Labs HID USB to SMBus master bridge driver

-This driver will add support for Silicon Laboratories CP2112 HID USB-to-SMBus Bridge to the linux kernel.
+This driver adds support for Silicon Laboratories CP2112 HID USB-to-SMBus Bridge to the linux kernel.
 This IC is used in MLAB USBI2C01A module.

 To build and install this driver, execute the following command sequence: